 - The dedicated property manager will attend the property on the next working day and produce a check out report.
 He or she will have the original inventory to compare condition.
 The report will be sent to the tenant with photos and confirmation of any proposed deductions from the deposit, if any.

-Following agreement between the landlord and tenant of deposit allocation, the deposit will be sent to you via cheque or BACS if the tenant can provide us with proof of forwarding address.
+Following agreement between the landlord and tenant of deposit allocation, the deposit will be sent to you via BACS.
 We always aim to return the deposit as soon as possible after check out.